 Pecan Snowball Cookies are such a treat with a tender shortbread base, studded with crunchy pecan pieces and a powdered sugar finish.
 These classic Christmas cookies are a fun way to satisfy your cookie craving without overindulging.
-Snowball cookies cookies are soft, chewy, and sweet, and they come in a variety of flavors including chocolate chip, oatmeal raisin, peanut butter, and in this case, crunchy pecans.

 Snowball cookies are also known as Russian Tea Cakes and Mexican Wedding Cookies.
 I make these classic pecan snowball cookies every year for the holidays, along with peanut butter blossoms and rocky road cookies.

-Snowball cookies are small buttery cookies that are rolled in powdered sugar and then nuts.
+Pecan snowballs are a delicious treat that everyone loves.
+They are also a fun way to get kids involved in baking.
+My daughter loves rolling these cookies in the powdered sugar.
 The powdered sugar gives them their snowy look.
 These cookies are a little bit crumbly and have a lighter texture than other cookies.

 Ingredients